biicode/docs/hardware/arduino/getting_started/getting_started.rst

 **mains.bii**

 biicode use this file to define main.cpp like a main file.
-You have all the :ref:`info about mains.bii here <mains-bii>`.
+You have all the :ref:`info about mains.bii here <mains_bii>`.

 .. code-block:: text
 	:linenos: